-- 4.13 The Local Plan should form a flexible policy framework, so as not to stifle the benefits of new technology or modern methods of construction. - 4.14 As set out above, the redevelopment of the Travis Perkins site can contribute towards adapting to climate change and achieving net zero carbon by providing more energy efficient buildings on site.
+- 4.13 The Local Plan should form a flexible policy framework, so as not to stifle the benefits of new technology or modern methods of construction. - 4.14 As set out above, the redevelopment of Kett House and 10 Station Road can contribute towards adapting to climate change and achieving net zero carbon by providing more energy efficient buildings on site.
 The opportunities for achieving the Council's climate change targets are more achievable through the allocation of higher density development in central locations such as the Travis Perkins site as investment can be made into achieving high standards of sustainability on site.